 An RC flight simulator is an excellent tool if used properly.
-The big mistake so many people make is believing that the simulator will teach them to fly.
+The big mistake so many people make is believing that the simulator will teach them how to fly RC planes.
 A simulator cannot teach anything.
 They are simply not programmed with that ability.

 Many software packages have a built-in tutorial that allows the user to step through the functions of the program as it explains how to use each one.
 RC aircraft simulators do not have this feature.
 For instance, a simulator does not explain that stick movements should be gentle and only enough to get the model to perform a maneuver.
 It does not explain that the model must be controlled into and out of a turn with the ailerons.
 These are the functions of an instructor.
 The simulator is a tool to practice the maneuvers that have been taught by an instructor.
 A student pilot, especially a beginner, can develop some very bad habits while using a simulator that are difficult to break later.